glotchalotch/Funkin-duet/MPLUS-README.txt

     default to the position in the list - 1
     For songs you have to make a new json using the chart editor and rename the file with "-(difficulty name)" at the end.
+  Custom Intro Text:
+    To change the intro text, open assets/data/introText.json.
+    "introText" is an array that contains the random splash text (it takes over the functionality of introText.txt) "ngText" changes the text normally used for "In Association with Newgrounds".
+    (Maximum of 2 entries, line break using --) "showNgSprite" determines whether to show the newgrounds logo sprite "titleText" controls the text that normally says "Friday Night Funkin" (Maximum of 3 entries)
+  Options.json:
+    "skipVictoryScreen" skips the victory screen after a song "skipModifierMenu" skips the pre-song menu
+    "alwaysDoCutscenes" forces cutscenes to play in freeplay mode "allowEditOptions" allows adding songs/weeks/chars from the options menu "useSaveDataMenu" determines whether to show the options menu "preferredSave" is which save slot to use by default (i think) "windowTitle" changes the window title on startup "skipSplash" skips the HaxeFlixel splash screen